 The 98th level is entirely empty except for the stairs going up and down directly across from each other.
 Most people upon entering this room for the first time find it unsettling due to the low ceiling.
 Some with weaker constitutions have even thrown up when walking across it.
 The rumor is that it serves some purpose for the defense of the city, but no one really knows.

 The 99th and 100th levels make up the palace of the large royal family.
 The royals are descended from the Bronze Chords.
-Rilopenaril repeatedly seeded the adventurers’ descendants with his own bloodline ensuring that any member of the Sheerzen royal family would have some draconic features.
+Rilopenaril and his twin sister, Langudina, repeatedly seeded the adventurers’ descendants with their own bloodline ensuring that any member of the Sheerzen royal family would have some draconic features.
 Additionally all of the royal family members have some command over arcane power due to their draconic descent.
-Rilopenaril encouraged the development of this arcane power in the royal family and eventually he became obsessed with it.
-The dragon organized magical duels for his children to determine who was the best sorcerer.
-This tradition expanded until the successor to the current monarch was chosen by the winner of a series of lethal duels between the bronze dragon’s grandchildren.
+Langudina encouraged the development of this arcane power in the royal family.
+The dragon organized magical duels for her children to determine who was the best sorcerer.
+This tradition expanded until the successor to the current monarch was chosen by the winner of a series of lethal duels between the bronze dragons’ grandchildren.